ABBA to drop first studio album in 40 years - KTVZ

 ABBA has announced their first studio album in 40 years.

-“Voyage” is scheduled for release on Nov.
-5. The group also announced a set of virtual concerts where avatars of the band will perform at a specially-built venue in London’s Olympic park to begin next May.
+“Voyage” is scheduled for release on November 5.
+The group also announced a set of virtual concerts where avatars of the band will perform at a specially built venue in London’s Olympic Park to begin next May.

 The show will play six nights a week, with ABBA band members appearing in digital form.
 A 10-piece live band will play live.